Medi-Cal Long Term Care Programs, Benefits & Eligibility Requirements

 Multipurpose Senior Services Program (MSSP) Waiver

 The Multipurpose Senior Services Program (MSSP) Waiver covers long-term care services and supports for California seniors (age 65 and over) who require a Nursing Facility Level of Care and live in their own home or the home of a loved one (friend or family member).
 The MSSP Waiver is also intended to help current nursing home residents transition back to their home or the home of a loved one.
 This Waiver is available in 45 counties in California.
-To see if the MSSP Waiver is available in your geographic region, go to this California Department of Aging page.
+Click here to see if the MSSP Waiver is available in your county.

 MSSP Waiver benefits include adult day care, home modifications, homemaker services, meal delivery, transportation, Personal Emergency Response Services, and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
 For MSSP beneficiaries who are leaving a nursing home and returning to the community, the waiver will cover transitional costs such as movers, utility set-up fees and basic furnishings.
 MSSP Waiver benefits are made available depending on the needs and circumstances of each individual.

-The MSSP Waiver has a limited number of enrollment spots (around 11,000 per year).
+The MSSP Waiver has a limited number of enrollment spots (around 11,300 per year as of 2024).
 Once those spots are full, additional eligible applicants will be placed on a waitlist.

 Home and Community-Based Alternatives (HCBA) Waiver